eytans/TheSy/README.md

 For your convenience you may use the available [docker image](https://hub.docker.com/r/eytansingher/thesy) which contains the source code and an installed version of TheSy.
 For more information see [Installation](#Installation) section.
+It is recommended to use a machine with at least 32GB memory; still, most cases will pass with less.

 ## Installation